Cécile Vogt-Mugnier: Early life

 Cécile Vogt-Mugnier was born Augustine Marie Cécile Mugnier in Annecy, France and she lost her father when she was only two years old.
 A wealthy and devoutly religious aunt paid for her education at a convent school, but Cécile rebelled against the system shortly after her first communion.
 Disinherited, she returned to live with her mother but continued with her studies.
-She prepared for her baccalauréat examinations with private teachers and obtained a bachelor’s degree in science.
+She prepared for her baccalauréat examinations with private teachers and obtained a bachelor's degree in science.
 At the age of eighteen she became one of the very few women to be admitted to the medical school in Paris.

 Family

+In 1897, 22-year-old Cécile Vogt-Mugnier found herself pregnant, unmarried, and in the middle of earning a medical degree.
 While at Bicêtre Vogt-Mugnier met her future husband, Oskar Vogt, when he came to Paris to work with Joseph Jules Déjérine (and his wife, Augusta Marie Dejerine-Klumke, who collaborated with him).
-Little is known about their first meetings in 1898, except that they hardly understood each other’s language.
+Little is known about their first meetings in 1898, except that they hardly understood each other's language.
 They married against Oskar's mother's wishes in 1899.
 The Vogt couple collaborated on their research for sixty years, usually with Cécile as the primary author.
-The Vogts had two daughters, both accomplished scientists in their own rights.
+The Vogts had three daughters, all accomplished scientists in their own rights.